-Country: Poland for Syria

-Initiative: to help the people in need in Middle East

-Beneficiaries: children and adults of Aleppo

-Thematic area(s) of good practice example: making conditions

-better for people to stay in their own countries

-Source of funds: Fundraising by Fundacjaśw Mikołaja, "The St. Nicholas Foundation"; Polish parishes; Catholic Church organizations; Companies; Individual donors.
+Country: Poland for Syria Initiative: to help the people in need in Middle East Beneficiaries: children and adults of Aleppo Thematic area(s) of good practice example: making conditions better for people to stay in their own countries Duration of project: 2016 to present Source of funds: Fundraising by Fundacjaśw Mikołaja, "The St. Nicholas Foundation"; Polish parishes; Catholic Church organizations; Companies; Individual donors.